 The FAFSA application may be completed via the web at https://studentaid.gov/.
+Enter the ASUMH school code 042544 on the FAFSA to have the results sent to ASUMH.
 Students needing assistance with this application process should contact the Office of Scholarships and Financial Aid.